 The hazing incident to which Grosh referred has made the school district a defendant in two lawsuits filed in October—and possibly more to come—in U.S. District Court, Northern Ohio District.

-The plaintiffs of the suits are former members of the Berea-Midpark football team whose “initiation” to the team involved being held down and anally raped with a “sexual massage device” by their manly teammates — who also made video recordings of the festivities, the suits say.
+The plaintiffs of the suits include, in addition to district leaders, former members of the Berea-Midpark football team whose “initiation” to the team involved being held down and anally raped with a “sexual massage device” by their manly teammates — who also made video recordings of the festivities, the suits say.